AmadeusITGroup/RedisCache/README.md

 - db: Database number in the Redis server. [`0`]
 - password: Password required to read and write on the Redis server. [`None`]
 - decode: Decode the data stored in the cache as byte string.
 For example, it should not be done if you actually want to cache byte strings. [`True`]
-- enabled: When False it allows to programatically disable the cache.
-It can be usefull for unit tests. [`True`]
+- enabled: When False it allows to programmatically disable the cache.
+It can be useful for unit tests. [`True`]

 ### Environment variables